ImFascinated/Bat-Framework/README.md

     async run(message, args, guildData) {
         if (args.length < 1) {
-            // A simple example below on how ro retrieve guild data. return message.channel.send(`Your prefix: \`${guildData.getData('prefix')}\``);
+            // A simple example below on how to retrieve guild data. return message.channel.send(`Your prefix: \`${guildData.getData('prefix')}\``);
         }
         const prefix = args[0];